Bylaws, Regulations, and Procedures of the School of Dentistry and Bylaws of the Faculty of the School of Dentistry

 6.5 Meetings.
 The Faculty Council must meet at least once each regular academic term.
 Additional meetings may be called as necessary by the Dean, the Chair, or any three members of the Council.
 Attendance at meetings will be governed by the provisions of SF Divisional Bylaw 31.

 6.6.1 Authority.
-In accordance with Academic Senate Bylaw 50 and SF Bylaw 95, the Faculty of the School of Dentistry delegates to the Faculty Council its authority and responsibility for educational matters within the School, including but not restricted to educational policy, conditions of admission, academic status of students, and recommendation of candidates for degrees (Senate Bylaw 312).
-Ultimate authority rests with the Faculty Council, but the full Faculty can appeal with a written petition from at least 15 full time Faculty members.
+In accordance with Academic Senate Bylaw 50 and SF Bylaw 95, the Faculty of the School of Dentistry delegates to the Faculty Council its authority and responsibility for educational matters within the School, including but not restricted to educational policy, conditions of admission, academic status of Students, and recommendation of candidates for degrees (Senate Bylaw 312).
+Ultimate authority rests with the Faculty Council, but the full Faculty can appeal a Faculty Council decision with a written petition submitted by at least 15 full-time Faculty members.

 6.6.2 Reporting.
 The Faculty Council will report to the Faculty all germane actions and policy decisions at least twice each academic year.

 7.1 Ad Hoc Committees.
 Ad Hoc Committees of the Faculty may be authorized by the Faculty Council and their members will be appointed by the Chair, subject to concurrence by the Faculty Council.

 7.2.1 General Provisions.

 22.214.171.124 Membership.
 The Chair of the Faculty Council will consult with the Dean and, with the concurrence of the members of the Faculty Council, appoint the Standing Committees of the Faculty as established by these Bylaws.
 Members of the Faculty, including elected members of the Faculty Council, are eligible for appointment to Standing Committees.
 Chairs and Vice Chairs of Standing Committees are appointed by the Chair of Faculty Council.